 Liberty Mutual markets its offerings in industries including energy, financial services, health care, hospitality, food and beverages, manufacturing, and printing and publishing.

 Liberty Mutual increases its geographic foothold by opening new branches organically, establishing joint ventures, and acquiring local complementary businesses.
+In 2015, the company opened its first campus outside of the Northeast (in Plano, Texas).

 The company's Liberty International Underwriters (LIU) business offers specialty commercial insurance and reinsurance and operates from about 50 offices worldwide.
 LIU writes a variety of products in such areas as aviation, cyber liability, construction, energy, marine, and crisis management, among others.
 Its Lloyd's Syndicate 4472 also provides multi-line insurance and reinsurance worldwide.